 - Where the local authority considers it appropriate to contribute towards expenditure on legal costs, including Court fees (in cases where the adoption is supported by the local authority), or expenses associated with the child's introduction to adoptive parents or expenditure on accommodating the child (e.g. adaptations to the home, furniture, clothing or transport).

 Payment to adoptive parents may be made in the following ways:

 - Regular payments - which will be based upon the developmental age of the child and calculated as agreed from time to time by the local authority;

 - Lump sum payments (settling in costs, special needs and adaptations), which will cover items or adaptations that are required as a consequence of assessment of each child's individual needs.
 Payment may be in instalments and will end at a time specified by the local authority;

 - Payments in special circumstances (for example, a child with additional needs or where foster carer's adopt a child for whom they are already caring or where adopters incur legal expenses in contested cases).
 Payment may be in instalments and may end at a time specified by the local authority.

 Financial support cannot generally include the "reward" element which may be payable to foster carer's and neither will payments be made so as to provide an income.
 However, payments may be paid above the usual level where it is regarded as necessary to ease the transition from foster care to adoption.
-Generally such additional payments can be paid for a period of two years although in exceptional circumstances, additional payments may be paid for a longer period.
+Generally such additional payments can be paid for a period of 2 years although in exceptional circumstances, additional payments may be paid for a longer period.